rit-sse/OneRepoToRuleThemAll/app/markdown/projects.md

 ### Caveman

+Creating a computer out of rocks and string.

 Slack: `#proj-caveman`

 Meetings: Monday, 3:30pm (Check Slack for changes!)

+### Project Darby

+Show a basic level of how reinforcement learning works with boxes and beads by training AI with Black Jack.

+Slack: `#proj-darby`

+Meetings: Saturdays, 10:30am (Check Slack for changes!)

 ### Project PI

+Using distributed Raspberry PI cluters to teach machine learning algorithms how to play Connect 4.

 Slack: `#proj-pi`

 Meetings: Wednesday, After general meeting (Check Slack for changes!)

 ### Project Stereo

+Creating a tool that allows different displays to have their own audio outputs.

 Slack: `#proj-stereo`